rizwanaabbas/wan2-5api/replit.md

 ## Overview

-VideoForge is a dual-model AI video generation platform that allows users to create videos using two different AI models: Ovi (character AI with audio generation) and Wan2.1 (cinematic video generation).
-The platform supports both text-to-video and image-to-video generation workflows, organized within a project-based structure.
+VideoForge is an AI video generation platform that creates actual videos using Google's Veo3 model via the fal.ai API.
+The platform supports text-to-video generation workflows organized within a project-based structure with global prompt capabilities.

 The application provides a modern workspace interface for managing video generation projects, tracking generation progress in real-time, and organizing generated content.
-Users can create multiple projects, generate videos with various resolutions and configurations, and download their completed videos.
+Users can create multiple projects with optional global prompts that automatically prepend to all video prompts within that project, generate videos with various resolutions and configurations, and download their completed videos.

+**Key Features:**
+- Real AI video generation using Google Veo3 via fal.ai
+- Project-based organization with global prompts
+- Automatic generation of 2 video versions per prompt (Veo3 feature)
+- Real-time progress tracking during video generation
+- PostgreSQL database for persistent storage

 ## User Preferences